A1doranM/components-library/CODE_OF_CONDUCT.md

 4. Create component regarding rules Code style Rules above.
 5. Configure storybook for it.
 6. Test new component.
+7. Run ```rollup -c``` for build you library.
-7. Add instruction for new component to special README.md file regarding this component category.
+8. Add instruction for new component to special README.md file regarding this component category.

 For example:
 You have created an input component.
 Find in [COMPONENTS_LIST.md](./MDDescriptions/COMPONENTS_LIST.md) the md file with